Andrew Urdiales

 Andrew Urdiales (June 4, 1964 – November 2, 2018) was an American serial killer who was convicted in Illinois in 2002 of killing three women and convicted in California in 2018 of killing five women.
 He was sentenced to death in California and died by suicide a few months later in California's San Quentin Prison.

 Life

 Early life

-Little is known about Urdiales's childhood.
+Andrew Urdiales was born on June 4, 1964 in Chicago, Illinois.
+Little is known about his childhood.
 In June 1977, shortly before his 13th birthday, he beat the family dog to death with a baseball bat and told his parents the animal had been fatally injured in a fall.
-After successfully completing high school (1982, Thornridge High School - Dolton, Illinois), Urdiales joined the United States Marine Corps.
+He attended Thornridge High School in Dolton, and graduated in 1982.
+After graduating, Urdiales joined the United States Marine Corps.

 Between 1984 and 1991, he was stationed at the Marine Corps Base Camp Pendleton in California.
 Urdiales completed combat training.
 He was trained as a radio operator at Marine Corps base in Twentynine Palms and then served in Desert Storm.